MicrosoftDocs/sql-docs/docs/relational-databases/indexes/reorganize-and-rebuild-indexes.md

 -   Index options cannot be specified when reorganizing an index.

 -   The `ALTER INDEX REORGANIZE` statement requires the data file containing the index to have space available, because the operation can only allocate temporary work pages on the same file, not another file within the filegroup.
-So although the filegroup might have free pages available, the user can still encounter error 1105 `Could not allocate space for object '###' in database '###' because the '###' filegroup is full.
-Create disk space by deleting unneeded files, dropping objects in the filegroup, adding additional files to the filegroup, or setting autogrowth on for existing files in the filegroup.`.
+So although the filegroup might have free pages available, the user can still encounter error 1105: `Could not allocate space for object '###' in database '###' because the '###' filegroup is full.
+Create disk space by deleting unneeded files, dropping objects in the filegroup, adding additional files to the filegroup, or setting autogrowth on for existing files in the filegroup.`

 -   Creating and rebuilding nonaligned indexes on a table with more than 1,000 partitions is possible, but is not recommended.
 Doing so may cause degraded performance or excessive memory consumption during these operations.